Identifying and Mapping Invasive Plant Species

 Equipped with our unique leaf clip, these instruments can be used for rapid field sampling.
 The spectroradiometers are fast and run off a lithium-ion battery.
 Two batteries are provided for about 6 hours of continuous scanning.
 The spectroradiometers are high resolution/high sensitivity instruments designed for field use.
 They are lightweight, rugged and reliable with no moving optical parts to break or misalign.

-The leaf clip has a separate light source that is kept away from your sample so there is no affect on the sample during scanning.
-The light source, an ILM-105, is attached to the spectroradiometer using a rail system and keeps heat away from the leaf clip itself.
+The leaf clip light source is kept away from your sample so there is no affect on the sample during scanning.
 The leaf clip has a built-in white reference and a swivel head.
-Just squeeze the handle and insert the sample into the clip.
+Just pull the trigger and insert the sample into the clip.
 The PSR+ can also be used with direct attach lenses for standoff measurements.
-The PSR+ and RS-3500 can also be equipped with field-of-view (FOV) lenses and a pistol grip, a benchtop probe for crushed samples, soil, or powders, or a contact probe.
+The PSR+ SR-6500, RS-5400 and RS-3500 can also be equipped with field-of-view (FOV) lenses and a pistol grip, a benchtop probe for crushed samples, soil, or powders, or a contact probe.

 With the optional EZ-ID sample identification software, you can build your own library as you scan adding metadata such as plant name, species, operator, location, etc. As well as up to 8 custom metadata fields.
 All data is saved as an ASCII file for use with other analysis software.